 - Set goals while looking at recommended activity.
 Kids should get 60 minutes of physical activity daily, while screen time should be limited to no more than two hours per day (this includes TV, gaming, mobile phones, and computer time).

 The goal is to get kids into a free-flowing, calm yet focused, and joyful state of being.
 There is an array of fun-filled games to play with young students that are meant to boost learning.

 Raffi’s song Shake My Sillies Out is a prime example.
 Encouraging youngsters to shake their sillies out nurtures imagination, wordplay, and last but not least, physical exercise.

-For teachers or parents who practice yoga, work that into the fun!
+For parents who practice yoga, work that into the fun!
 Focusing on poses that are based on the animals kids love will further their interest.

-These fun-filled breaks will bring life to course work and keep kids healthy, setting pace for years of healthy learning to come!
+These fun-filled breaks will bring life to school work and keep kids healthy, setting pace for years of healthy learning to come!

 Learning is Where We Play: